-The concatenation operator "" can only be used to create constant string expressions.
-Therefore the following code would be incorrect:
+The concatenation operator \ can be used only to create constant string expressions.
+Therefore the following code is incorrect:

+'''

+VAR

-VAR i : INTEGER; str : STRING(4); str ·= CHR(255) 'C' CHR(0) CHR(i)
+i : INTEGER;

+str : STRING(4);

+str = CHR(255) 'C' CHR(0) CHR(i);

+'''

-The above code is incorrect because CHR(i) is not constant, but rather varies with i.
-To create variable string expressions with concatenation, you may use the LSTRING intrinsic "CONCAT".
+This code is incorrect because CHR(i) is not constant, but varies with i.
+To create variable string expressions with concatenation, you can use the LSTRING intrinsic CONCAT.